bobby-tables2/lung-cancer-prediction/README.md

 - Neural Network had the best accuracy while Decision tree classifier had the worst.
 - Decision Tree was most affected by skew, while SVM and Logistic Regression were the least affected.

+## What did we learn from this project?
+- Learning about how the various machine learning models work
+- Changing categorical variables into binary values using SCIKIT's Learn LabelEnconder function
+- Understanding classification report from the various models used

 ## Future Improvements
 - Use a large and balanced dataset.